arvidn/libtorrent/docs/manual.rst

  * No startup delay, since the files doesn't need allocating.

  * The download will not use unnecessary disk space.

+ * Disk caches perform much better than in full allocation and raises the download speed limit imposed by the disk.

 The algorithm that is used when allocating pieces and slots isn't very complicated.
 For the interested, a description follows.